 So £50,000 from the Bidding Fund for Local Planning Authorities in Underrepresented Areas has been awarded to four councils for initiatives that provide additional support to residents to produce a neighbourhood plan.

 Both schemes, said the government, support its aims to level up the country by empowering communities through local decision-making.

 More than 1,200 communities in England have completed a neighbourhood plan, and more than 2,800 have begun the process.

 Learning and Development Services at Planet

-As a result of Covid 19, at this present time, we are unable to offer our first free consultation with your Parish / Town Council or Steering Group on a face to face basis.
-However, we feel it is important that you still have this opportunity to find out about Neighbourhood Plans, especially in view of the new White Paper, and are able to ask questions relevant to their communities.
-Therefore, we are continuing to offer this service through a Zoom meeting if you feel it is appropriate for your group.
+With the relaxation of Covid rules we are once again now able to offer our first free consultation with your Parish / Town Council or Steering However, during Covid we have had many of these explanatory meetings using ZOOM and have found them to be extremely successful.
+So if you would like this opportunity to find out about Neighbourhood Plans, and want to ask questions we are continuing to offer this service through a Zoom meeting if you feel it is appropriate for your group.
 AND, the bonus to you is, where we used to ask for a contribution towards our travel, you will no longer have this cost!

 You can find more information relating to Covid 19 and Neighbourhood Plans on our page COVID 19